-The following points on sealant materials used in the encapsulation / repair of an ACM installation should be noted:
+The following points on sealant materials used in the encapsulation/repair of an installation should be noted:

-- The sealant must be sufficiently fire rated / resistant to any potentially generated heat. - The sealant must not cause delamination of the product due to weight increase. - The sealant must be suitable for the type of ACM, for example (inter-alia) elastomeric paint may be required for insulating board, or an alkali-resistant sealant for asbestos cement.
-Instructions from sealant manufacturers, should in all cases be referred to.
+- The sealant must be adequately fire-rated / resistant to any generated heat. - The sealant must not cause delamination of the product because of the weight increase. - The sealant must be suitable for the type of ACM involved; for example (inter-alia) elastomeric paint may be required for insulating board, or an alkali-resistant sealant for asbestos cement.
+Instructions from the sealant manufacturer should in all cases be referred to.

-Sealing or painting of damaged AIB (Asbestos Insulating Board) insulation or sprayed coatings would, in almost all cases, be undertaken by a licensed contractor and is likely to be subject to a 14 day notification period to the HSE (as per CAR 2012).
+Sealing or painting of damaged insulating board, insulation or coatings should in nearly all cases be undertaken by a licensed contractor and is likely to be subject to a 14 day notification to the HSE, (as per the Control of Asbestos Regulations 2012).